JudiniLabs/mcp-code-graph/README.md

 # Adding to Claude Code

-Follow these steps to integrate MCP Code Graph 9 with Claude Code.
+Follow these steps to integrate Deep Graph MCP Server with Claude Code.

 ## Quick Setup